w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ## Interpreting On-Chain Voting Data

-Consider the following example showcasing how votes would be displayed on a block explorer.
+Below is the numeric conversion of the type of vote and conviction displayed in a block explorer.

 ```
 Nay 0.1x => 0